Takuu language: Endangerment

-While Takuu is not presently considered seriously endangered as it is vigorously spoken throughout the island, it is becoming increasingly threatened as an ever greater number of the island's inhabitants are leaving the island because of economic hardships and the impact of climate change and rising sea levels.
-Many of Takuu's younger generations living abroad no longer use Takuu in everyday conversation while the population of the island itself is becoming more and more depleted.
-Takuu activist Raroteone Tefuarani said that she was shocked when seeing the rapid loss of language and cultural identity among the Takuu population which had been resettled in Buka, Bougainville in 2012.
-As of 2016 there are only estimated to be a few hundred residents permanently living on Takuu.
+While Takuu is not presently considered seriously endangered, as it remains vigorously spoken on the atoll, the language faces increasing threat from demographic decline.
+A growing number of inhabitants have left the island due to economic hardship and the effects of climate change, particularly rising sea levels.
+Many younger Takuu speakers living elsewhere no longer use the language in everyday conversation, while the population of the atoll itself continues to diminish.
+Takuu activist Raroteone Tefuarani reported being shocked by the rapid loss of language and cultural identity among the Takuu population resettled in Buka, Bougainville, in 2012.
+As of 2016, only an estimated few hundred residents remained permanently on Takuu.